What Is Good Irradiance for Red Light Therapy?

 - Halve your distance and irradiance increases approximately fourfold.

 This is why always checking irradiance at the manufacturer's stated distance, rather than comparing wattage numbers, is the only meaningful way to assess a device's output for your treatment goal.
-It is also why per-wavelength dimming controls, like those on StreamShop's class IIa medical panels, are valuable: they allow you to reduce irradiance without changing your position, giving precise control over dose without the complexity of recalculating distances.
+Per-wavelength dimming controls, like those on StreamShop's class IIa medical panels, allow you to reduce irradiance without changing your position.

 How to Read an Irradiance Specification

-- Measurement method.
-Irradiance should be measured with a calibrated solar power meter or spectrometer.
-Manufacturer self-reported figures measured with uncalibrated equipment can vary significantly from independently tested results.
+- Measurement method: irradiance should be measured with a calibrated solar power meter or spectrometer.
+Manufacturer self-reported figures can vary significantly from independently tested results.

-- Total panel vs per-wavelength.
-Some devices report irradiance for the full multi-wavelength output combined.
-Others report per-wavelength irradiance.
-For treatment purposes, total irradiance at distance is the relevant figure.
+- Total panel vs per-wavelength: for treatment purposes, total irradiance at distance is the relevant figure.

 StreamShop's Irradiance Specifications

-The SS300 Pro red light panel delivers at least 175.1 mW/cm² at 15 cm through a 30-degree lens for focused, high-intensity delivery across nine wavelengths including 1060nm near-infrared.
-At this irradiance level, the device is positioned at the top of the effective therapeutic range for deep tissue applications.
-The per-wavelength dimming from 1 to 100% and pulse frequency adjustable from 1 to 10,000 Hz allow users to reduce effective irradiance for skin applications without repositioning.
+StreamShop's SS300 Pro delivers at least 175.1 mW/cm² at 15cm through a 30-degree lens across nine wavelengths including 1060nm near-infrared.
+Per-wavelength dimming from 1 to 100% and pulse frequency from 1 to 10,000 Hz allow users to reduce effective irradiance for skin-focused sessions without repositioning.

-StreamShop's medical grade red light panel delivers 160 mW/cm² across nine wavelengths including 1060nm near-infrared, with app-controlled per-wavelength dimming and pulse frequency from 1 to 10,000 Hz.
-The dimming controls are particularly valuable at this irradiance level, allowing precise adjustment for different treatment goals and body areas within a single session without changing the device position.
+StreamShop's SS100 class IIa medical grade panel delivers 160 mW/cm² across nine wavelengths including 1060nm near-infrared, with app-controlled per-wavelength dimming and pulse frequency from 1 to 10,000 Hz.
+The dimming controls are particularly valuable at this irradiance level for managing dose across multiple applications within the same session.

 StreamShop's portable red light therapy pad with near-infrared is a contact device worn directly against the skin.
 Because it operates at skin-contact distance, irradiance delivery is managed by the device design.
-Users do not need to calculate or manage irradiance based on positioning distance, which simplifies the dose management question for targeted applications.
+Users do not need to calculate or manage irradiance based on positioning distance.

-StreamShop's laser mask uses 1064nm VCSEL laser technology calibrated for the fixed face-to-mask geometry.
-The irradiance is managed by the device design for facial applications at the distances inherent to the mask's form factor.
+StreamShop's class IIa medical grade laser mask uses 1064nm VCSEL laser technology calibrated for the fixed face-to-mask geometry.
+The irradiance is managed by the device design for facial applications.

 Frequently Asked Questions

 mW/cm² stands for milliwatts per square centimetre.
 It measures the power of light energy reaching a surface per unit area per unit time.
-In red light therapy, it expresses the intensity of light your skin and tissue receive during a session.
 A higher mW/cm² means more light energy per second per square centimetre, resulting in faster dose delivery and the ability to reach deeper tissue targets.

 No. The biphasic dose response means that both too little and too much irradiance reduce effectiveness.
-For skin-surface applications, irradiance above 100 mW/cm² at skin level can cause the biphasic response and risks of thermal effects.
+For skin-surface applications, irradiance above 100 mW/cm² at skin level can cause the biphasic response.
 For deep tissue applications, higher irradiance at appropriate distances is beneficial.
 The key is matching the irradiance level at treatment distance to the tissue depth and treatment goal.

 For muscle recovery, irradiance of 50 to 100 mW/cm² at treatment distance is the well-supported range.
 Near-infrared wavelengths of 850nm and above are most effective for reaching muscle tissue depth.
-Session duration of 10 to 20 minutes per muscle group at this irradiance level delivers a dose in the effective therapeutic range for photobiomodulation research on muscle recovery.
+Session duration of 10 to 20 minutes per muscle group at this irradiance level delivers a dose in the effective therapeutic range.

 For joint and deep tissue applications, 75 to 150 mW/cm² at treatment distance combined with near-infrared wavelengths is appropriate.
 Deeper joints like the hip require closer positioning and higher irradiance than superficial joints.
 Extended near-infrared wavelengths including 1060nm provide additional penetration advantage for the deepest tissue targets.